phunanon/Insitux/integrations/Deadline.md

 (count odd? (range 10))
 ;; function
-;; Returns the number of items or characters in a vector or string matching a predicate, optionally passing extra arguments
+;; Returns the number of items or characters in a vector or string matching a predicate, optionally passing extra arguments.

 (repeat 1 10)
 ;; function
-;; Returns a vector of either a function called N times with the incrementation, or a value repeated N times
+;; Returns a vector of either a function called N times with the incrementation, or a value repeated N times.

 (-> "hello" 1 upper-case)
 ;; function
-;; "Thread" return values into the next function, seeded with first argument
+;; "Thread" return values into the next function, seeded with first argument.

 (reverse [0 1 2 3])
 ;; function